azzamsa/awesome-lisp-companies/README.md

 ### Mexico
 - [Ikkiware](http://www.ikkiware.com/)
-  - Developing a entrepreneurs oriented Social Network, [huuii.com](http://www.huuii.com/) which includes project management and productivity tools called Huuii Smart and Huuii People as a social network,Huuii Polls as a Polls tool and Huuii Sites as web site creator tool. use [SBCL](http://www.huuii.com/site/lisp), [some of their post](http://www.huuii.com/site/lisp/1140) about Common Lisp.
+  - Developing a entrepreneurs oriented Social Network, [huuii.com](http://www.huuii.com/) which includes project management and productivity tools called Huuii Smart and Huuii People as a social network, Huuii Polls as a Polls tool and Huuii Sites as web site creator tool use [SBCL](http://www.huuii.com/site/lisp), [some of their post](http://www.huuii.com/site/lisp/1140) about Common Lisp.

 ## Europe